pylovelace/pylovelace/README.md

 - Only one license

 ## Supported Python Versions
-- Python 3.11 only as of now, as I am currently focusing myself on the latest version of Python.
+- Python 3.11 and 3.12 only as of now, as I am currently focusing myself on the latest versions of Python.

 I am yet unsure if I will support older versions of Python.

 ## Supported Operating Systems
 - Windows 10/11 only as of now.

-## Documentation
-Documentation will be available on the [PyIntellect website](https://pyintellect.com).
-The website is currently under development.

 ## Installation
 PyIntellect is not yet available for installation.
 It will be available for installation once it is released.
 Concept: `pip install pyintellect`

+## Documentation
+Documentation will be available on the [PyIntellect website](https://pyintellect.com).
+The website is currently under development.

 ## License
 PyIntellect's use will be put under purchasable licenses.
 The license will be a one-time payment, and will be valid for all future updates of PyIntellect.